Download options

 Download the client (hint: check the Release directory)

-Alternate source for the client (it's the repo for My fTelnet)
+Alternate source for the client (it's the repo for

 Install fTelnetProxy